codesandbox/codesandbox-client/packages/homepage/content/articles/new-dashboard/index.md

 ---

 banner: ./images/banner.png
 slug: new-dashboard
 authors: ["Ives van Hoorne"]
 photo: https://avatars0.githubusercontent.com/u/587016?s=460&v=4
-title: A New-look Dashboard
-description:
-  Our new dashboard will get you started faster and keep your code organized.
+title: Introducing Workspaces
+description: A new dashboard that's built for collaboration.
 date: 2020-07-08

 ---

-## Dashboard Update
+While we often write code alone, creating products typically takes a whole group of people to work together.
+That's why we've rebuilt our dashboard with collaboration in mind, putting workspaces at its core.

+Workspaces are where individuals and teams of people can create and organize sandboxes.
+They enable you to keep your personal and work projects separate, as well as manage sandboxes more effectively.
+Everyone gets a private workspace, where you can experiment, work on side-projects, and keep whichever sandboxes you want to yourself.
+But now you can create shared workspaces too.
+You might create one or more to work with a team, or on various projects.
+Then invite your friends and colleagues to join you, so you can all work on a set of shared sandboxes, sorted into folders.
+In the future, you'll be able to set workspace-level settings and secrets too.

+## A new-look dashboard

-The dashboard is a core part of working on CodeSandbox, and it's of increasing importance to power users and teams.
-While staying close to what people are familiar with, we've refreshed the design of the dashboard.
+But workspaces aren't the only new thing.
+While staying close to what people are familiar with, we've refreshed the look and feel of the dashboard.
 This update evolves the design to bring through the
-[updates made in the editor](https://codesandbox.io/post/new-look-editor) and makes working with teams and more sandboxes a better experience.
-But these changes aren't just cosmetic; they add new functionality that gives you greater control and organizational capabilities to boost collaboration.
+[updates made in the editor](https://codesandbox.io/post/new-look-editor) and makes working with large numbers of sandboxes a better experience too.

 ### A new start screen

 You now start from the home screen.
-This lists only the last few templates and sandboxes you've used—the stuff you're most likely to want to dive back in to.
-We've also added a 'recent' section, which shows the sandboxes modified today, in the last seven days, as well as within the last month.
+The home screen lists only the last few templates and sandboxes you've used—the stuff you're most likely to want to dive back in to.
+We've also added a 'recently modified' section, which shows the sandboxes edited today, in the last seven days, as well as within the last month.
 So you no longer need to trawl through a big list of sandboxes to pick out a new sandbox you want to carry on with.

 ### My Drafts